ItsTNJS/GPSPlugin/README.md

 #### 🔄 **/reroute `<x>` `<z>`**
 ➡️ Updates an existing GPS Compass to **point to new coordinates**.
 ✅ The player must **already have a GPS Compass**.
-✅ Runs a configurable command (by default: removes $10 from the player).

 **Example Usage:**
 ```sh